 1. Lack of control

-Truth be told, the benefits of e-learning is predicated on the fact that trainees have self discipline.
+Truth be told, the benefits of e-learning is predicated on the fact that trainees have discipline.
 Since they can set their own time and target, the problem comes when they fall behind fellow trainees and start blazing through the questions without actually absorbing the lessons.

 2. There’s no one-size-fits-all solution